Tiendil/keycloak-simple/README.md

 - TODO: some changes listed here are not an actual changes, but dev setup (like flows changes).
 Need to clarify that.
 - TODO: add notes on configuration of tailcloak
 - TODO: specify dev user creds
+- "first name" and "last name" no longer required fields (Removed)
+- resetPasswordAllowed: false — no passwords — no resets
+- registrationEmailAsUsername: true

 ## Simple browser flow